Your own ID-Server

 For both options the enrollment procedure can either proceed via the Custom ID App or a custom landing page for the users to enroll.

-The SecSign ID credential provider plugin adds an SecSign ID log-in after the interactive Windows log-on with user name and password.
+With the SecSign ID credential provider plugin the user is prompted to use the SecSign ID log-in after the interactive Windows log-on with user name and password.
 This affects direct log-ins at the PC as well as Remote Desktop connections.

 The SecSign ID Credential Provider looks up the SecSign ID user name of a Windows user in the Active Directory of the Windows domain.
-Therefore:
+If the user is not yet associated with an ID, he is prompted to create one either manually, or by being automatically redirected to the onboarding website.
+The following pre-requisites need to be fulfilled:

 Run SecSignCredProv-Setup.exe.